Academics – Undergraduate

 - Japanese Association, Duke

 Students of Japanese Studies are also encouraged to apply for grants and scholarships to further their research and fund study abroad in Japan.
-The Study Abroad Office at NCSU lists several scholarships, and the Carolina Asia Center at UNC offers the Asia Honors Thesis Research Grant to four students annually whose Honors Thesis will focus on Asia.
+The Study Abroad Office at NCSU lists several scholarships.
 At Duke, undergraduate students may apply for a scholarship, provided by the Asian and Middle Eastern Studies (AMES) department, specifically created for those wishing to study in Japan or attend conferences on Japanese Studies.
 Funding for study and research in Japan are also available through Duke’s Asian/Pacific Studies Institute.
 The Carolina Asia Center at UNC supports outstanding students to study abroad in Japan through the Phillips Ambassadors Program, and supports Japanese language studies with Foreign Language and Area Studies scholarships.

 Leave a Reply